romeerez/orchid-orm/docs/src/guide/columns-validation-methods.md

 # Validation methods of columns

-It's expected that validation happens at the moment when the application is receiving data from the client, in the controller layer.
+It's expected that validation happens at the moment when the application is receiving data from the client, in the controller layer (aka route handler).

 ORM and query builder do not perform validation because it's expected that data is already validated when it reaches ORM.

 You can convert the column schema into a validation schema with the use of an additional package.

-Column methods described in this section have **no** effect on parsing, or encoding values, or tables schema in migrations, they only have an effect after converting to validation schema and using it in a controller or elsewhere.
+Column methods described in this section have **no** effect on parsing, or encoding values, or tables schema in migrations, they only alter the validation schema exposed by `Table.inputSchema()`, `Table.outputSchema()`, and similar, and you are supposed to use the `Table.inputSchema()` when validating incoming parameters.

-For now, only conversion to [Zod](https://github.com/colinhacks/zod) is supported.
+For now, only [Zod](https://github.com/colinhacks/zod) is supported.

 Install a package: